gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-12-15-detecting-ai-generated-images-what-actually-works.md

 The arms race continues.
 As of 2025, detecting AI images is possible but not trivial.
 The days of "just check the gradients" are over—if they ever existed at all.

-**Want to test your own images?** Use the code above and experiment with different generators, preprocessing pipelines, and detection methods.
+**Want to test your own images?** Download the full code from [github.com/gsantopaolo/synthetic-image-detection](https://github.com/gsantopaolo/synthetic-image-detection) and experiment with different generators, preprocessing pipelines, and detection methods.
 The best way to understand what works is to break it yourself.